📢 FREE WEBINAR - Maximizing Your U.S. Retirement Accounts While Overseas | Sept 25th, 2025 | 7PM (Lisbon Time)

 If you are a resident of Portugal:

-If you reinvest your income in another main property in Portugal (or anywhere in the EU / EEA that has a tax treaty with Portugal) you may not be taxed for the capital gains.
+If you reinvest the proceeds in another primary residence in Portugal (or in an EU/EEA country with a tax treaty with Portugal), you may be exempt from paying capital gains tax.

 The new property must be purchased between 24 months prior and 36 months after the date of sale of the property that generated the capital gain.